AdobeDocs/experience-platform.en/help/query-service/clients/github-copilot.md

 The following Visual Studio Code extensions are required to effectively manage and query your Platform SQL databases directly within the code editor.
 Download and install these extensions.

 - [SQLTools](https://marketplace.visualstudio.com/items?itemName=mtxr.sqltools): Use the SQLTools extension to manage and query multiple SQL databases.
 It includes features like a query runner, SQL formatter, and connection explorer, with support for additional drivers to boost developer productivity.
 Read the overview on Visual Studio Marketplace for more details.
 - [SQLTools PostgreSQL/Cockroach Driver](https://marketplace.visualstudio.com/items?itemName=mtxr.sqltools-driver-pg): This extension enables you to connect, query, and manage PostgreSQL and CockroachDB databases directly within your code editor.

+The next extensions enable GitHub Copilot and its chat features.

+- [GitHub Copilot](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot): Provides inline coding suggestions as you type.
+- [GitHub Copilot Chat](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat): A companion extension that provides conversational AI assistance.

 ## Create connection {#create-connection}